Man arrested on child sexual abuse charges says Attorney General's Office

-WALHALA, SC (FOX CAROLINA) - The office of South Carolina Attorney General Alan Wilson says an Oconee County man has been arrested on child sexual abuse material charges.
+COLUMBIA, SC (FOX CAROLINA) - The office of South Carolina Attorney General Alan Wilson says a Greenville man has been arrested on 10 charges connected to sexual exploitation of minors.

-According to the attorney general's office, the Internet Crimes Against Children Task Force investigators arrested Donald Alfred Slater, 62, on April 30 on six charges connected to the sexual exploitation of minors.
-Investigators, who are members of the state's ICAC Task Force, with the Oconee County and Anderson County Sheriff's Office also assisted with the investigation, says the attorney general's office.
+According to the Attorney General's office, Internet Crimes Against Children Task Force investigators and the Greenville County Sheriff's Office arrested Robert Bruce Turner, 52, on May 4.

-The attorney general's office says Slater is charged with one count of sexual exploitation of a minor, second degree, a felony offense punishable by up to 10 years imprisonment; and five counts of sexual exploitation of a minor, third degree, a felony offense punishable by up to 10 years of imprisonment on each count.
+The office goes on to say investigators received multiple CyberTipline reports from the National Center for Missing and Exploited Children, leading them to Turner.

 (0) comments